anaef/lua-linear/doc/Unary.md

 $y_i \leftarrow \frac{\sum\nolimits_{j=1}^N (X_{ij} - \bar{X^i})^2}{N - \textrm{ddof}}$ where
 $\bar{X^i}$ is the mean value of the $i$-th row vector of $X$, and $N$ is its length.
 The non-negative argument `ddof` defaults to `0` and must be less than $N$.
-The variance is also known as the second statistical moment.
+The variance is also known as the second statistical moment, and it is a mesure of dispersion.

 ## `linear.std (x|X [, y [, order]] [, ddof])`